python-packaging/dowsing/README.md

 * Making sure native libs are installed, or there's a working C compiler
 * Choosing deps based on platform

-The disappointing part of several of these from the perspective of basically running a distro, is that they produce messages intended for humans, rather than actually using the mechanisms that we have in PEP 508 (environment markers) and 518 (pyproject.toml requires).
+From the perspective of basically running a distro, they produce messages intended for humans, rather than actually using the mechanisms that we have in PEP 508 (environment markers) and 518 (pyproject.toml requires).
+There is also no well-specified way to request native libs, and many projects choose to fail to run `setup.py` when libs are missing.

 ## Goals

-This project is a bridge to find several things out, about primarily setup.py but also understanding PEP 517/518 as a one-stop-shop, about:
+This project is a bridge to find several things out, about primarily setup.py but also understanding some popular PEP 517/518 builders as a one-stop-shop, about:

-* for cases where the package's version is stored within, but has external requirements that are not listed at build-time, currently returns an unknown value and moves on
-* potential imports, to guess at what should have been in the build-time requirements (e.g `numpy.distutils` is pretty clear)
-* doesn't actually execute, so fetches or execs can't cause it to fail
+* doesn't actually execute, so fetches or execs can't cause it to fail [done]
-* Gives the PEP 517 APIs `get_requirements_for_sdist` and
-  `get_requirements_for_build_wheel`, even on a different platform through simulated execution, with no sandboxing required.
+* cases where we could find out the version string, but it fails to import [done]
+* lets you simulate the `pep517` module's output on different platforms [done]
-* A lower-level api suitable for making edits to the place where the setup args are defined.
+* a lower-level api suitable for making edits to the place where the setup args are defined [done]
+* to list potential imports, and guess at missing build-time deps (something like `numpy.distutils` is pretty clear) [todo]

 ## Doing this "right"